Theory of quantum system certification: a tutorial: Quantum states

 \subsection{Estimation and tail bounds}

-A main technical tool for deriving the sampling complexity of certification protocols are tail bounds.
-The measurement outcomes of a quantum mechanical experiments are random variables.
+A main technical tool for bounding the sampling complexity of certification protocols are tail bounds.
+The measurement outcomes of a quantum mechanical experiment are random variables.
 Recall that the expected value of a random variable $X$ on a probability space $(\Omega, \Sigma, P)$ is defined as